How much does an Exchange Traded Fund cost?

-Liquidity and size
+Liquidity and size in exchange traded funds

 Another aspect you should consider is liquidity.
 Liquidity refers to how easily you can buy and sell your assets and access your funds.
 Property is a good example of an investment with low liquidity, as it can take months, even years to sell a property and retrieve your funds.
 Shares, on the other hand, are considered by most as having high liquidity.
 Due to the high volume of activity on the share market, this makes stocks relatively easy to buy and sell.
 As ETFs are traded on the stock market they are also typically thought of as a high-liquid asset, but it does depend on the fund itself.

 One way to determine the liquidity of a fund is through its size.
 The more funds under management suggests the volume of trading will be higher.
 There will be more buyers in the market when it comes time to sell and more sellers in the market if you are looking to buy.
 Stockspot, an online investment adviser, considers ETFs with more than AU$25 million in funds under management to be of a decent size.